tdwg/vocab/documentation-specification.md

 In order to ensure the stability of a human-readable document, it should be archived as a discrete file as opposed to being generated from a potentially changing database.
 The archived document file must be in an open format for which parsers are commonly available.
 For this purpose an open format is defined as being one for which it would be possible to write a parser on the basis of a published specification without having to rely on code libraries for which the source code is not available or to pay a license fee.

 In accordance with Section 2.1, the document may exist as files in a variety of formats that can be retrieved through content negotiation.
-For example, a document may be available in any of HTML, PDF, and MarkDown formats.
+For example, a document may be available in any of HTML, PDF, and Markdown formats.
 However, when rendered by a parser, each differently formatted file must render to a form that is substantively the same to a human reader.
 At least one available form must be easily viewable to a human reader in a browser that requests text/html, regardless of whether the source file is actually in HTML format.

 Documents should be maintained as part of a publicly accessible version control system that ensures document files will not be lost and that previous document versions can be located and accessed through their immutable IRIs.